xeoron/frenamer/README.md

     -fs       Follow symbolic links when recursive mode is on.
     -dup      Find & delete duplicate files at folder location.
 Skip or choose which one to keep.
                Supports: Dry run, target file by extension, & force removes all files, but the 1st.
     -nosort   Do not case insensitive sort the files before processing.
-Does not work in -dup mode.
+Disabled in -dup mode.
     -v        Verbose: show settings and all files that will be changed.
     -tu       Case translation: Upper case.
     -td       Case translation: Down to lower case.